Why do you need to be kind to yourself?

 - What flaws do your friends have that you are willing to accept?

-- How willing are you to listen to your friends’ complains and problems?
+- How willing are you to listen to your friends’ complaints and problems?

 - How do you comfort your friends when they are having a tough time?